ponbac/ponbac-xyz/src/content/blog/translations-tool.md

 }
 ```

-Creating a `TranslationFile` is as simple as providing a path to the file (`let translation_file = TranslationFile::new(path);`).
+Creating a `TranslationFile` is done by providing a path to the file (`let translation_file = TranslationFile::new(path);`).
 The implementation of `new()` is a bit more involved, as it needs to read the file, parse the JSON, and check for duplicate keys:

 ```rust
 impl TranslationFile {